 HIGHLIGHTS:

-I have calculated the IC50 values of both the insecticides, Cypermethrin and Methyl Parathion on HEK-293 cell line.
+calculated the IC50 values of both the insecticides, Cypermethrin and Methyl Parathion on HEK-293 cell line.

 These cellular inhibitory toxic effects of these two insecticides were further supported by DAPI staining, Comet assay followed by ROS generation study by DCFDA staining (in vitro studies).